fluree/to-do-lists-generator/README.md

 ## Getting started

-1. To get started git clone the repo via https: `https://github.com/fdmmarshall/to-do-lists-generator.git`, with the git CLI `gh repo clone fdmmarshall/to-do-lists-generator`, or a number of other suitable methods.
+1. To get started git clone the repo via https, `https://github.com/fdmmarshall/to-do-lists-generator.git`, with the git CLI `gh repo clone fdmmarshall/to-do-lists-generator`, or a number of other suitable methods.

 2. `cd` into the repo, run `npm install`

-3. then run `npm start`, once its compiled it will set the app to open in the browser [http://localhost:3000](http://localhost:3000)
+3. then run `npm start`, once it's compiled it will set the app to open in the browser [http://localhost:3000](http://localhost:3000)

 ## **React**